 Whose Money Is It Anyway?

-If you’re a person that wants to be a tither, you have probably already come to the realization that what that you have is really not yours, it ultimately all belongs to God.
-You also know that He wants you to tithe 10% to His church as recognition of that fact, so He can bless you because of your giving.
+If you want to be a tither, you have probably already come to the realization that what that you have is really not yours, it ultimately all belongs to God.
+You also know that He wants you to tithe 10% to His church as recognition of that fact, so He can bless you and others because of your giving.

 Next, it’s important to understand that when you marry, you and your spouse become one.

 As a married couple, even if you have separate incomes, all the income belongs to both of you.
 That applies from a biblical standpoint as well as a legal standpoint.

 Even though you may keep separate accounts and never combine your money (which I don’t recommend), you are still one financially whether both spouses agree or not.

 But what if your spouse is an unbeliever?
 Or what if they aren't at the spiritual level as a Christ follower where they believe tithing is necessary?
 What do you do then?

 Let's figure it out by taking a look at the unique roles of husbands and wives, and how each spouse is supposed to operate from a biblical standpoint.